This simple and inexpensive DIY floating desk is perfect for small spaces, and it can be adapted for kids or adults! See just how easy it is!

 2. sand plywood

 I used an orbital sander with 60 grit sandpaper to smooth out the cut plywood.
 60 grit is a very rough sandpaper, so it’s good for a first sanding to remove any rough spots.
 Next, I used a 120 grit sandpaper (much finer) to create a really smooth finish.
+You could use an even finer paper (like 220 grit) if you want.

 This great shellac-based primer will block any knots or woodgrain from bleeding through the paint.
 I use it on pretty much every painting project I do now.
 I like to use a disposable brush (and sometimes gloves) with it because it doesn’t clean up with water.
 You can use denatured alcohol to clean it up if necessary.